gsbnair/TimeSeries/README.md

 There are Different approaches to solve a Time Series problem.
 We will be mainly focusing on LSTM, IndRNN, ARIMA, SARIMA, etc. which means the list is not closed.
 As I get spare time, I will try to include more models and approaches into this list and update the compilation of results.

-`Disclaimer 1: The findings are based on certain set of sample data.
-Always consider the characteristics of the data used while comparing results of the architecture/approach`
+>Disclaimer 1: The findings are based on certain set of sample data.
+Always consider the characteristics of the data used while comparing results of the architecture/approach

-`Disclaimer 2: The findings are based on few trials of hyper parameter tuning.
-Better results can be obtained if further tuning is done`
+>Disclaimer 2: The findings are based on few trials of hyper parameter tuning.
+Better results can be obtained if further tuning is done

-`Disclaimer 3: Some of the comments and explanations needs to be modified in order to match with tuned parameters.`
+>Disclaimer 3: Some of the comments and explanations needs to be modified in order to match with tuned parameters.

-`Disclaimer 4: I believe in completeness in every notebook.
-Hence an you may find repetitions in data preparation processes.`
+>Disclaimer 4: I believe in completeness in every notebook.
+Hence you may find repetitions in data preparation processes.

 ## Getting Started